 Disabled Veterans, who have a qualifying disability, would be protected from disability discrimination under the ADA and would also be entitled to reasonable accommodations to assist in performing the essential functions of their positions.

-If you believe you have been subjected to discrimination based on your veteran status or have witnessed discrimination based on veteran status, please contact the Office of Equal Opportunity & Academic Compliance at (913) 588-5964, or click here to file a complaint online.
+If you believe you have been subjected to discrimination based on your veteran status or have witnessed discrimination based on veteran status, please contact the Office of Civil Rights and Title IX at firstname.lastname@example.org, or click here to file a report online.

 Veteran Status Discrimination Laws: